-Local Extended Leave- After all personal and state leave days have been exhausted, an employee shall be granted two days of extended leave at the daily rate of pay of a substitute.
+Local Extended Leave- After all personal and state leave days have been exhausted, an employee shall be granted two days of extended leave.
 The rate will be deducted for each day of extended leave taken, whether or not a substitute is employed.
-Professional employees will be paid a substitute rate of \$60.00 per day.
-Auxiliary employees will be paid a substitute rate of \$35.00 per day.
+Professional employees will be paid a rate of \$60.00 per day.
+Auxiliary employees will be paid a rate of \$35.00 per day.